 No 2.
 Buy the prepackaged foods now.

-By buying these things before hand, you will have more choices at the store.
+Buying these things beforehand will give you more choices at the store.

-As you’ve probably experienced, as I have in years past, if you wait until the last minute sometimes the shelves are empty of the main ingredients.
+As you’ve probably experienced, as I have in years past, if you wait until the last minute, the shelves of the main ingredients are sometimes empty.

 List of ideas to purchase early:

 - Canned or frozen green beans and corn,

 - packaged gravy,

 - Frozen dinner rolls, to name a few.